This is a not-for-profit website. It does not contain, and will not accept, links to profit-driven websites.

 This site aims to facilitate the free exchange of information and knowledge between practitioners of criminal law in New South Wales, Australia.
 The site aims to contribute to higher standards in the practise of criminal law.

 This is a “not-for-profit” site.
-It does not contain any advertising, save for publishing notifications of forthcoming CLE conferences hosted by not-for-profit organisations.
+It does not contain any advertising.
 The site does not contain within it any links to profit-driven websites.
 All papers loaded on this site are checked for such links, including “hidden” or “buried” links prior to being uploaded to the site.
 The site does not provide any legal advice, recommendations or referrals to either legal practitioners or members of the public.